 Following a hunch, if the partial quadrant bearings reference the most obvious large silica mound, dubbed “Cerro Negra” by the author, the full quadrant bearings would be:

 N 4 E

-These would be the bearings shot from Cerro Negra and are referencing El Sombrero (Weaver’s Needle) and the tiny hole through the mountain that can be seen along First Water road just as the sun comes up (photo below).
+These would be the bearings shot from Cerro Negra and are referencing El Sombrero (Weaver’s Needle) and the tiny hole through the mountain that can be seen along First Water road just as the sun comes up (photo below) for about 45 minutes.
 Note: This is the same tiny hole that is indicated on the “Trail Stone Map” of the Peralta Stone maps.